untoldengine/UntoldEngine/scripts/untold-blender-addon/README.md

 - `Uniform Grid: Auto Tile Size`: let the uniform-grid exporter choose tile dimensions from scene complexity.
 - `Uniform Grid: Tile Size X/Y/Z`: manual uniform-grid tile dimensions.
-- `Quadtree: Floor Count`: optional floor count override.
+- `Tree: Floor Count`: optional floor count override for quadtree/KD-tree partitioning.
 Use `0` for auto.
-- `Quadtree: Floor Band Height`: optional per-floor height override.
+- `Tree: Floor Band Height`: optional per-floor height override.
 Use `0` for auto.
 - `Scene Profile`: auto, indoor, or outdoor streaming radius profile.
+- `Untagged Semantic`: semantic tier (`Auto`, `Exterior Shell`, `Structural Interior`, `Room Contents`, `Fine Props`) applied to meshes without an explicit Untold semantic override.
+- `Custom Tier Radii`: override the profile-derived streaming/unload radii and priority for each semantic tier.
 - `Generate HLOD` / `Generate LOD`: create simplified distance assets.
   Not separately re-baked even when `Bake Materials` is on — they reuse the full-detail tile's export, which is baked.
+- `Custom Rep Ranges`: override the normalized LOD1/LOD2/HLOD switch distances and reduction ratios instead of the scene-profile defaults.
 - `Compress Geometry`: LZ4-compress tile vertex/index chunks.
 - `Bake Materials` / `Bake Resolution` / `Use Bake Cache`: same as the model exporter, above.
 Applies to full-detail tile and shared-bucket payloads only.
+- `Bake Color Management` / `Color LUT Size`: same as the model exporter, above; the LUT is referenced from the tiled scene manifest's `colorLUT` key.
 - `Dry Run`: plan the partition without writing payload files.
+- `Write Manifest In Dry Run`: write the manifest JSON even when `Dry Run` is enabled.

 The plugin runs tiled export in sequential mode.
 Use `scripts/export-untold-tiles` for parallel worker exports.